CP1404/Practicals/prac_10/README.md

 The lab PCs should let us install packages.
-If it looks like the package is still installing (infinitely), just carry on as if it were finished and it should work... or just restart PyCharm if you\'d like it to stop telling you it\'s installing!
+If it looks like the package is still installing (infinitely), just carry on as if it were finished and it should work... or just restart PyCharm if you'd like it to stop telling you it's installing!
 If you really can't install the wikipedia package, then skip those parts of the prac that use it.

 In PyCharm, go to Settings/Preferences \> Project: Practicals \> Project